andrade-stats/normalizing-flows-vi/README.md

 # Tutorial for High-dimensional Variational Inference

+This tutorial explains the basics of variational inference (VI) from mean-field VI to normalizing flows, and then show how to use/implement VI with PyTorch.
+The goal of this tutorial is to provide a good starting point for graduate students/researchers interested in applying VI to their Bayesian models, and also to acquire skills in analysis/debugging of VI.

-Implements the models and methods proposed in [Stabilizing Training of Affine Coupling Layers for High-dimensional Variational Inference](https://doi.org/10.1088/2632-2153/ad9a39), Machine Learning: Science and Technology, 2024.
+The code introduced here is based on the models and methods discussed in [Stabilizing Training of Affine Coupling Layers for High-dimensional Variational Inference](https://doi.org/10.1088/2632-2153/ad9a39), Machine Learning: Science and Technology, 2024.
 Most of the code should be scalabe to up to around 10000 dimensions.
 However, for high-dimensions (d > 500) recommend usage of GPU.

 Part of the code here is adapated from the normflows package https://github.com/VincentStimper/normalizing-flows

 ## Requirements